Back to blog

 • Certifications (if applicable): Certified ScrumMaster (CSM), AWS Certified Developer

-Eliminating the candidates who do not fulfill the basic criteria for the job allows them to get to those who show the most potential efficiently.
+Eliminating candidates who do not fulfill the basic job criteria allows them to efficiently select those who show the most potential.

 How to manage your candidate database?